“What do you want to be when you grow up?”

 Either way you choose to pursue, advance ratings and certifications follow accordingly after the single engine experience.
 The tip of the pyramid however is the title of Air Transport Rated Pilot (ATP) – another fancy name for Commercial Airline Pilot.
 The commercial airline pilot is the typical mindset the general public thinks of when talking about aviation.
 Though the road may be tough – starting out as a regional pilot and then ‘getting your dream shot’ as an airline pilot, the satisfaction is priceless.
 Corporate aviation is a similar path to the airline pilot career.
 Since by definition commercial pilots are flying for hire – you get to fly executive aircraft with state-of-the-art automation to some of the most beautiful places on earth.
 Wow!

 So what are you waiting for?
-Start by exploring your local airport, high school or even university catalogs to see which track you want to pursue as you’re researching becoming a pilot.
+Start by exploring your local airport, high school or even college catalogs to see which track you want to pursue as you’re researching becoming a pilot.
 After all the sky’s the limit.